Earlwood suburb profile

 Earlwood rental market trends

-The rental market in Earlwood has shown stability, with house rents remaining unchanged at $900 per week over the past year, while unit rents have experienced a modest increase of 5.7% to $650 per week.
-This steady performance highlights Earlwood as a reliable choice for renters and investors seeking consistent returns in a well-established suburb.
+The rental market in Earlwood has shown stability, with house rents remaining unchanged at $950 per week over the past year.
+Meanwhile, unit rents have experienced a modest increase of 5.5%, reaching $675 per week.
+This steady growth, coupled with Earlwood's appealing suburban lifestyle and proximity to the city, makes it an attractive option for both renters and investors.

 Suburbs near Earlwood